History at Booker

 Pupils will have studied a range of technological advances and will recognise how key historical technological developments are still benefiting our lives today.

 Pupils will celebrate the achievements of inspirational individuals from history, something which we do throughout our curriculum in order to instil a desire to succeed within our pupils.

-How religion, transport, medicine, food and clothing have changed over time
+How religion, transport, medicine, homes, food and clothing have changed over time

 Pupils will know the meaning of a range of history-specific vocabulary and will use it accurately in context.

 There are a number of key skills that pupils will develop during their time at Booker, in order to allow them to learn how to act as historians: